juergenweb/FrontendForms/README.md

 #### Add and output a custom placeholder inside your email template with addPlaceholder() method

+With this method you can add your placeholders directly to the WireMail object instead of to the form object, but the functionality is the same as the [setPlaceholder()](#adding-custom-placeholders-for-usage-in-templates) method.
 The addPlaceholder() method consists of 2 parameters: placeholder name and placeholder value.

 ```php